You can trust the jobs report, Labor Department workers urge public

 Their statement comes about a month after President Trump fired BLS Commissioner Erika McEntarfer following a weak July jobs report.
 Without citing evidence, Trump claimed the numbers had been rigged to make him look bad.
 He also accused McEntarfer of manipulating the jobs numbers before last November's presidential election in an effort to get Kamala Harris elected.

-The current Labor Department employees called McEntarfer's firing alarming and said she should be reinstated.
+The current BLS employees called McEntarfer's firing alarming and said she should be reinstated.

 "Dr. McEntarfer did nothing wrong.
 No serious observer claims otherwise.
 Commissioners don't 'cook' the numbers; they don't even see them until after the estimates are complete," they wrote.